ej2/python-quickbooks/README.rst

 Attachments
 ----------------
-See `Attachable documentation`_ for list of valid file types Attaching a note:
+See `Attachable documentation`_ for list of valid file types.

+Attaching a note:

 ::